Conditional Extreme Value Theory for Open Set Video Domain Adaptation: EXPERIMENTS

 \subsection{Evaluation Metrics}

 To compare the performance of the proposed \textbf{CEVT} and the baseline methods, we adopt four widely used metrics \cite{DBLP:conf/eccv/BucciLT20}\cite{DBLP:conf/eccv/SaitoYUH18} for evaluating OUDA tasks.
-The accuracy (\textbf{ALL}) is the correctly predicted target samples over all target samples. \textbf{OS} is the average class accuracy over the classes. \textbf{OS*} is the average class accuracy over the known classes. \textbf{HOS} is the harmonic mean of \textbf{OS*} and \textbf{UNK} formulated as: $ 2\times \frac {\textbf{OS}^* \times \textbf{UNK}} {\textbf{OS}^* + \textbf{UNK}} $ . \textbf{HOS} is the most meaningful metric for evaluating OUDA tasks because it can best reflect the balance between \textbf{OS*} and \textbf{UNK}.
+The accuracy (\textbf{ALL}) is the correctly predicted target samples over all target samples. \textbf{OS} is the average class accuracy over the classes. \textbf{OS*} is the average class accuracy over the known classes. \textbf{UNK} is the unknown class accuracy. \textbf{HOS} is the harmonic mean of \textbf{OS*} and \textbf{UNK} formulated as: $ 2\times \frac {\textbf{OS}^* \times \textbf{UNK}} {\textbf{OS}^* + \textbf{UNK}} $ . \textbf{HOS} is the most meaningful metric for evaluating OUDA tasks because it can best reflect the balance between \textbf{OS*} and \textbf{UNK}.